 As we used to do with Swagger, you can customize the specifications here as well.

-Here’s how you can continue customizing your OpenAPI specification further in your .NET 9 project.
+Here’s how you can customize your OpenAPI specification in your .NET 10 project.
 You can add descriptions, terms of service, license details, and more to the OpenAPI document.

 Add OpenAPI Metadata to Endpoints